JujuAdams/Chatterbox/docs/3.0/getting-started.md

 ## GML Implementation

-Chatterbox requires a little setup inside GameMaker before you can start interacting with your YarnScript.
+Chatterbox requires a little setup inside GameMaker before you can start interacting with your ChatterScript.
 There are a few steps to start things up, and we'll go through them in detail, but here's an overview:

 1. Import the Chatterbox .yymps into your project
-2. Call `ChatterboxLoadFromFile()` to load the YarnScript source file from Included Files
+2. Call `ChatterboxLoadFromFile()` to load the ChatterScript source file from Included Files
-3. Call `ChatterboxCreate()` to create a new chatterbox to manage YarnScript processing
+3. Call `ChatterboxCreate()` to create a new chatterbox to manage ChatterScript processing
 4. Call various [flow control](reference-flow) functions to navigate your dialogue
 5. Extract [content](reference-content-getters) and [option](reference-option-getters) strings from the chatterbox